 I used to think I was a rock and roll dude, and I mean totally … when I was around a bunch of polka people.
-I may never have been as avant garde as I thought, but I’ve been informed, of late, that I’ve become anything and everything but rock and roll.
+I might never have been as avant garde as I thought, but I’ve been informed, of late, that I’ve become anything and everything but rock and roll.
 I’ve become polka.
-I found this out when a “real” rock and roller rebelled against a polka comment I made.
+I found this out at dinner one night, when a real rock and roller rebelled against a polka comment I made.
 It didn’t completely surprise me that she considered me the vanguard of traditional thought –that needed to be squashed for the purpose of her attaining a rebellious, rock star personae– it did surprise me, however, to find out that I was only polka, but I liked it.

-I wanted some of that on me, when I wanted to be a little rock and roll.
-I wanted to be dangerous, risqué, and avant garde.
-I didn’t know the true definition of avant garde, and I still don’t.
-There was a time, however, when I wanted to be a little bit rock and roll so much that I was willing to do just about anything, and say just about anything, and be just about whatever I had to be to have one person confuse me with a dangerous, Jimmy Hendrix lick, or a controversial and provocative John Lennon lyric.
-I wanted to be indefinable, complex and cool, because I didn’t know how to fill in my blanks yet, and it disgusted me when others, so sure of themselves, did.
-What my friend said to me the other weekend was that indefinable, rock and roll something that I would’ve said to my polka people, twenty years prior, and my reaction to her comment was as silent as my recipients’ were.
+Back when I had no idea who I was, or what I wanted to be, but I was willing to do just about anything, and say just about anything, and be just about whatever I had to be to have one person confuse me with a dangerous, Jimmy Hendrix lick, or a controversial and provocative John Lennon lyric.
+I wanted to be indefinable, complex and cool, because I didn’t know what I had to do to fill my basket yet, and it disgusted me when others, so sure of themselves, did.
+What my friend said to me the other weekend was that indefinable, rock and roll something that I would’ve said to my own polka people, twenty years prior, and my reaction to her comment was as silent as my recipients’ were.

 Why was I silent?
 I didn’t know what she was trying to say, and I didn’t see the value in it.
-If I had displayed confusion in the face of that comment and said: ‘What?’
-She would’ve gotten off on that.
+If I displayed confusion in the face of that comment and said, ‘What?’ she probably would’ve gotten off on that.
 I know I would’ve, in my rock and roll days.

-‘Nothing,’ is what she might have responded had I made the fateful decision to say ‘What?’
-And she would’ve done so in a deliciously dismissive manner.
-‘You wouldn’t get it if I told you, and you probably never will,’ is something she might have added.
-It would have been delicious.
+‘Nothing,’ is what she might have responded had I made the fateful decision to say ‘What?’ and she probably would’ve done so in a deliciously dismissive manner.
+‘You wouldn’t get it if I told you, and you probably never will,’ is something she might have added, and she probably would have considered that whole dinner discussion delicious.

 “What are you rebelling against?” was a screenwriter’s line a female actor used in the movie The Wild One.
 “Whaddya got?”
 The male actor responded with another of the screenwriter’s lines.

-Translation: ‘I don’t know.
+Translation: ‘I don’t know what I’m rebelling against.
 I’m too young, and too uninformed to rebel against anything of any substance, but isn’t my indefinable rebellion cool?’